-We perform breeding soundness examinations on bulls either at your farm or at our clinic.
-Check your bulls early every year to ensure your bulls are ready to breed your heifers and cows in case a replacement is needed for a failed or marginal breeder.
-For all herd bulls that pass their examination, this is the perfect time to vaccinate, deworm, and apply fly control (when in season).
+We perform breeding soundness examinations on bulls, either at your farm or at our clinic.
+We recommend checking your bulls early, every year, to ensure your bulls are ready to breed your heifers and cows in case a replacement is needed.
+For all herd bulls that pass their evaluation, this is the perfect time to vaccinate, deworm, and apply fly control (when in season).
 We can also trich test bulls at this time if warranted.
 Our haul-in facility was built to handle the largest of bulls safely.

 We offer any type of pregnancy diagnosis a producer may want, from rectal palpation to ultrasound to milk or blood testing.
 There are benefits and limitations of each method.

-At Washington Veterinary Clinic, Bovine Ultrasound imaging allows our veterinarians to diagnose pregnancy in cattle as soon as 30 days in gestation.
-Ultrasound can be used to find pregnancies earlier than with rectal palpation, thereby allowing open cows to be re-bred sooner.
-It also allows us to visualize the reproductive tract assessing the cervix, the entire uterus, and ovarian structures.
+Bovine Ultrasound Imaging allows our veterinarians to diagnose pregnancy in cattle as soon as 30 days in gestation.
+Ultrasound can be used to find pregnancies earlier than rectal palpation, thereby allowing open cows to be re-bred sooner.
+It allows us to visualize the reproductive tract assessing the cervix, the entire uterus, and ovarian structures.
 Having this information can give the farmer great insight in how to proceed with their animal in the process of preparing her for pregnancy.

-Conventional (invivo) Embryo Transfer involves specific hormonal treatment of donor cows and heifers to cause multiple follicles to ovulate.
-The donors are bred using artificial insemination (A.I.) following this super-ovulation and estrus or standing heat.
-Approximately seven days after insemination, embryos are collected or “flushed” from the donor’s uterus and transferred fresh into synchronous recipients who will serve as surrogate mothers.
-Some donor collections result in zero viable embryos, while other donor collections may yield more than 20 viable embryos.
+Conventional (in vivo) Embryo Transfer involves specific hormonal treatment of donor cows and heifers to cause multiple follicles to ovulate.
+The donors are bred using artificial insemination (A.I.) following this super-ovulation and estrus, or standing heat.
+Approximately seven days after insemination, embryos are collected or “flushed” from the donor’s uterus.
 Once embryos are recovered, they are cleaned and graded (quality and stage of development).
 These recovered embryos can be directly transferred into a recipient cow or loaded into “straws” and frozen in liquid nitrogen to be transferred at a later date.